-- 3.12 College registrants who anticipate the termination or interruption of service to clients shall ensure that clients are notified promptly and that arrangements are made for the termination, transfer, referral, or continuation of service in accordance with clients' needs and preferences. - 3.13 In a situation where a College registrant has a personal relationship with a former client, the registrant shall assume full responsibility for demonstrating that the former client has not been exploited, coerced or manipulated, either intentionally or unintentionally, in the context of that personal relationship.
-College registrants shall not engage in personal relationships with former clients when the relationship would create a conflict of interest or where the relationship is otherwise prohibited. - 3.14 Where appropriate, College registrants shall advocate for and/or with clients and shall ensure that clients are kept informed about actions taken and their outcome.
-College registrants adhere to Principle V: Confidentiality when providing advocacy services.
+- 3.11 College registrants who anticipate the termination or interruption of service to clients shall ensure that clients are notified promptly and that arrangements are made for the termination, transfer, referral, or continuation of service in accordance with clients' needs and preferences. - 3.12 In a situation where a College registrant has a personal relationship with a former client, the registrant shall assume full responsibility for demonstrating that the former client has not been exploited, coerced or manipulated, either intentionally or unintentionally, in the context of that personal relationship.
+College registrants shall not engage in personal relationships with former clients when the relationship would create a conflict of interest or where the relationship is otherwise prohibited.